Harrymanual/Harrymanual.github.io/index.markdown

 - [Game Language](https://github.com/Harrymanual/gamelanguage): A work-in-progress project aimed at creating a game language framework in Python.
 This framework simplifies the process of creating an explorative command-line game, allowing users to easily build and customize their own game worlds.

 ## Awards
-- Nominated for Customer Whisperer: Award for the staff member whose customer service skills are above and beyond.
-(Feros Group, Highfields Nominee)
+- Customer Whisperer: Award for the staff member whose customer service skills are above and beyond.
+(Feros Group finalist for Highfields)

 ## Contact Me